hilton/hilton.github.com/blog/_posts/2020-01-07-minimal-product-definition.md

 ---
-title: "Articulate the minimal product definition"
+title: Articulate the minimal product definition
 description: How to set the context for your product in one sentence
 layout: hh
 tags: product